Immortal2333/Telomeres_and_Centromeres/README.md

 Finally, you can record the coordinate of the core centromeric region at the top of IGV slide windows.

 ## Citations
-Xiaoya Shi, et al. The complete reference genome for grapevine (Vitis vinifera L.) genetics and breeding.
-(2022)
+Shi, Xiaoya, et al. "The complete reference genome for grapevine (Vitis vinifera L.) genetics and breeding."
+Horticulture Research (2023): uhad061.

 ## Contact
 Xu Wang (571720850@qq.com)